telamon/snail/README.md

-# snail
+# SNAIL

-> Slow Notes Around Immediate Location
+`status: release 0`

-Snail is a _work-in-progress_ relayed protocol for unsupervised sneakernet devices.
+snail is a relayed protocol for portable unsupervised sneakernet devices.

-This repository contains a full node implemenation that uses Wifi NAN for promiscuous communication as a means to research, iterate and simplify.
+This repository contains an implemenation that uses Wifi NAN for peer discovery and communication in order to iterate and simplify.

 ## What you need
-For now,
-An ESP32 attached to battery, and an SDCard for storage.
+For now, an ESP32/S2 + battery and an MicroSD for storage.

 Optional addons:
  - Button
  - RGB-Led
- - OLED (SH1107)
+ - OLED Display (SH1107)

 <!--
 ## Releases